acikgozb/local-ci/README.md

 Keep in mind that I did not developed with Docker, so I do not guarantee that the above method works seamlessly.

-Other than this, if you want to play with the application itself, you need to have [Golang runtime](https://go.dev/dl/) installed on your host as well.
+Other than this, if you want to play with the service itself, you need to have [Golang runtime](https://go.dev/dl/) installed on your host as well.

 ## <a id='installation'/> Installation